katebyars/galactic/README.md

 _katebyars5@gmail.com

 ## Known Bugs
-_Negative numbers for "Years Left To Live" should display as red or "dead now" message._
+_It would be better to have negative numbers for "Years Left To Live" should display as red or "dead now" message._
 _You Should Be Dead area should over write previous results._
 _You Should Be Dead planets are not calculating correctly._